Skip to content

 • enable-oauth2: Whether to enable OAuth2 third-party login functionality

-• enable-public-registration: Whether to allow public registration; when disabled, only administrators can create accounts
+• enable-public-registration: Whether to allow public registration.
+When closed, only administrators can create accounts

 • enable-qq: Whether to enable QQ login